getify/You-Dont-Know-JS/up & going/ch1.md

 console.log( age );
 ```

+As you may have guessed, the message you pass to `prompt(..)`, in this case `"Please tell me your age:"`, is printed into the popup.

 This should look similar to the following:

 <img src="fig2.png" width="500">

-And then once you submit the *input* text, you'll see that it's put into the `age` variable that we then *output* with `console.log(..)`:
+Once you submit the *input* text by clicking "OK", you'll observe that the value you typed is stored in the `age` variable, which we then *output* with `console.log(..)`:

 <img src="fig3.png" width="500">

-To keep things simple while we're learning basic programming concepts, the examples in this book will not require input.
-But now that you've seen how to use `prompt(..)`, if you want to challenge yourself you can try to include input in your attempts with the examples.
+To keep things simple while we're learning basic programming concepts, the examples in this book will not require *input*.
+But now that you've seen how to use `prompt(..)`, if you want to challenge yourself you can try to use *input* in your explorations of the examples.

 ## Operators

 Operators are how we perform actions on variables and values.

 We've already seen two JavaScript operators, the `=` and the `*`.
-The `=` equals operator is used for *assignment*.
-That means we calculate some value on the *right-hand side* of the `=` and put it into the variable that we specify on the *left-hand side*.
+The `*` operator performs mathematic multiplication.
+The `=` equals operator is used for *assignment* -- we calculate a value on the *right-hand side* (source value) of the `=` and put it into the variable that we specify on the *left-hand side* (target variable).

-**Warning:** This may seem like a strange reverse order to specify assignment, where the target is on the left and the source is on the right.
-Instead of `a = 42;`, some might prefer to flip the order so the source value is on the left and the target variable is on the right, like `42 -> a;` (this is not valid JavaScript!).
-Unfortunately, the `a = 42` form, and similar variations, is quite prevalent in modern programming languages.
-You'll want to just spend some time practicing that ordering in your mind to get used to it.
+**Warning:** This may seem like a strange reverse order to specify assignment.
+Instead of `a = 42`, some might prefer to flip the order so the source value is on the left and the target variable is on the right, like `42 -> a` (this is not valid JavaScript!).
+Unfortunately, the `a = 42` ordered form, and similar variations, is quite prevalent in modern programming languages.
+If it feels unnatural, just spend some time rehearsing that ordering in your mind to get used to it.

-So:
+Consider:

 ```js
 a = 2;
 b = a + 1;
 ```

 Here, we assign the `2` value to the `a` variable.
-Then, we get the value of the `a` variable (`2`), add `1` to it, then assign that value (`3`) to the `b` variable.
+Then, we get the value of the `a` variable (`2`), add `1` to it, computing the value `3`, then assign that value to the `b` variable.

 Let's briefly introduce some of the common operators in JavaScript that you'll likely see: